+- Legal careers

+- Journalism

-- Civil ServiceSocial work
+- Civil Service

 - Human Resources

+- Business Management

+- Police

+- Social work

 - Politics

+Mathematics A Level

-Mathematics Examination Board: OCR - MEI Syllabus Contact: Head of Mathematics: Miss G Freeman (g.freeman@tsatrust.org.uk)
+Examination Board: OCR - MEI Syllabus (B)

+Contact: Head of Mathematics: Mrs G Freeman-Alford

+(gina.freemanalford@phsg.tsat.uk)

 In all cultures and throughout time, Mathematics has been a core subject in schools and universities.
 It has an inner beauty and majesty capable of stimulating the imagination.
 It is the universal language used to describe and understand the world we live in.
 It possesses a rich core of puzzles and problems that continue to entertain and bemuse.